Dale Stewart (filmmaker): Compound

 Stewart's first feature film, Compound, is a horror that he directed, produced and edited in 2011.
 It was filmed and based at Spookers, a horror theme park in Karaka, Auckland.
 Stewart also made a cameo as "Control Room Man".

 Stewart had visited Spookers, a theme park in the grounds of an old mental hospital, in 2007, and was amazed by the location.
 A friend suggested that Stewart should approach them with an offer to make a film there; Stewart rejected the idea at first, on the basis that he didn't have enough experience.
 After getting back from New York in 2008, however, Stewart decided to take a risk and approach the owners of Spookers.
 He set up a meeting with the general manager, Julia Watson, in May 2008, and pitched her his idea.
-Although she told him that Spookers had turned down a lot of similar requests, Stewart persuaded her that his film would maximize their exposure not only in New Zealand, but overseas.
+Although she told him that Spookers had turned down a lot of similar requests, Stewart persuaded her that his film would maximise their exposure not only in New Zealand, but overseas.
 The CEO of Spookers, Andy Watson, was also interested in the idea, but wanted to start shooting on 1 February 2009.
 Watson and Stewart agreed that if Stewart hadn't raised the money he needed to fund the film within nine months, the project would be put off until there was enough money available.

 In June 2008, Stewart started to scout around for cast and crew.
 Most of the actors he chose were those that had worked on Awakened, or friends from his film school; he also sent a memo to the staff of Spookers, to see if any of them were interested in auditioning.
 He decided to relocate to Perth, Australia, to live with family, in order to save money while he was trying to raise funding.
 While in Australia, he would cast the rest of his film via email without seeing anyone audition.
 Stewart remained in Perth from July 2008 to January 2009, working full-time at a petrol station, with a part-time job delivering flyers.

 In August 2008, Stewart met someone who was interested in funding his film.
-However, one month before the shooting was to begin, the investor was hit hard by the global recession and forced to pull out of the project.
+However, one month before the shooting was to begin, the investor was affected greatly by the 2008 financial crisis and forced to pull out of the project.
 Stewart found other means of gathering the money, and returned to New Zealand on 21 January 2009.
 Principal photography began on 1 February, as planned, and was wrapped up on 16 April.

 In November, Stewart was invited to attend the New Zealand comic expo Armageddon to promote the film with fans.

 Compound was met with critical acclaim and is in talks with distributors.